Summary

 The report's recommended system was depicted on a map sheet, without new route numbers.
 Renumbering was left to the state.

 In 1962, the state issued a Reclassification Act following the recommendations in the Edwards and Kelcey report.
-I believe this is when the Route Numbering and Reclassification Committee was established; a committee still in existence today.
-Most maps showed the new route numbers starting in 1963 (hence the URL of this document).
+I believe this is when the Route Numbering and Reclassification Committee was established; a committee that continued into the 21st century.
+Most road maps started showing the new route numbers in 1963 (hence the URL of this document).

 Some changes were contested